Secure CheckoutPersonal information is secured with SSL technology.

 Part V: Global perspectives

-22. Small modular reactor (SMR) market considerations and opportunities
+22. Small modular reactor (SMR) adoption: Opportunities and challenges for emerging markets

 23. Small modular reactors (SMRs): The case of developing countries

-Handbook of Small Modular Nuclear Reactors, Second Edition is a fully updated, comprehensive reference on Small Modular Reactors (SMRs) that reflects the latest research and technological advances in the field.
-The book introduces SMRs for power generation, provides an overview of international developments, and presents an analysis of Integral Pressurized Water Reactors as a popular class of SMRs.
-Other sections cover SMR technologies, including physics, components, I&C, human-system interfaces, safety aspects, the implementation of SMRs, economic factors, construction methods, hybrid energy systems, licensing considerations, and more.
+Handbook of Small Modular Nuclear Reactors, Second Edition is a fully updated comprehensive reference on Small Modular Reactors (SMRs), which reflects the latest research and technological advances in the field from the last five years.
+Editors Daniel T. Ingersoll and Mario D. Carelli, along with their team of expert contributors, combine their wealth of collective experience to update this comprehensive handbook that provides the reader with all required knowledge on SMRs, expanding on the rapidly growing interest and development of SMRs around the globe.
+This book begins with an introduction to SMRs for power generation, an overview of international developments, and an analysis of Integral Pressurized Water Reactors as a popular class of SMRs.
+The second part of the book is dedicated to SMR technologies, including physics, components, I&C, human-system interfaces and safety aspects.
+Part three discusses the implementation of SMRs, covering economic factors, construction methods, hybrid energy systems and licensing considerations.

 - Presents the latest research on SMR technologies and global developments

-- Discusses new technologies, including floating SMRs and molten salt SMRs
+- Discusses new technologies such as floating SMRs and molten salt SMRs

 Engineers and designers working on developing reactors and nuclear materials; nuclear power operators and regulators; academics and researchers of nuclear energy